justunsix/garden/src/content/docs/notes/006-3-Tech-AI-Artificial-Intelligence-Microsoft-Azure-AI900-Information-Extraction.md

 ### Create a knowledge mining solution with Azure AI Search

+Use case: You have lots of information and need to find information in it and analysis of it.

-Search combines AI search on your data and includes insights.
+Azure AI Search combines AI search on your data and includes insights.
 As a service, it can index information, then do media analysis (image, PDF, hand writing, documents).

 1. Indexers, indexes, and skills